-London, more than just about any other city in the world, needs something like citizenM; the idea of a low-cost lodging that’s fit for human habitation, much less one that’s in possession of a modicum of visual style, is one that would, until recently, have met with nothing but derisive laughter around these parts.
-That was before it actually opened.
+London, more than just about any other city in the world, needs something like citizenM London Bankside — a hotel that realizes the idea of low-cost lodging that’s fit for human habitation, much less one that possesses a modicum of visual style.

+Such an idea would, until relatively recently, have met with a dose of British skepticism around these parts.
+That was before citizenM burst onto the London hospitality scene.
 Now that the citizenM concept is producing tangible results, it’s quickly converting the non-believers.

-The rooms, while far from palatial, are attractively designed and surprisingly comfortable.
-King beds span the width of the rooms at their far ends, and the showers, though somewhat spacecraft-like in aspect, get the job done.
-In fact there’s a bit of an air of sci-fi utopianism about the place, and it’s only reinforced by the MoodPad, the touch-screen device with which guests control the room’s not inconsiderable array of electronics.
+Indeed, one could say that there’s a bit of an air of sci-fi utopianism about the place, and it’s only reinforced by the MoodPad, the touch-screen device with which guests control the room’s not an inconsiderable array of electronics.